mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 One objective of this project is to learn to use an MQTT publish and subscribe broker.
 There are many implementations of MQTT.
 We will use a broker named Mosquitto.

 MQTT is targeted at low power, constrained, unreliable devices.
 It will likely play an important role in a mature IoT.
-In class, we will describe how many of the big players are leveraging MQTT.
+In class, we will describe how MQTT works and how many of the big players are leveraging MQTT.

 The second objective is to learn the Google Charts Javascript library.
 The internet of things will rely heavily on real time visualizations in the browser.
 Google Charts will likely play a significant role in this area.